Daaaav/bracketed_backslash/contributing.md

 # Contributing
 Just make sure your code is worth its merit.
 ## General
 Please don't push your changes to the `master` branch, unless you know what you are doing!
 Use the `untested` branch instead.
+Or you can create your own branch.
+## Documentation Style
+Make sure each line doesn’t exceed eighty characters, for maintainability.
+Markdown will concatenate each “block” of text not separated by a blank line into one big line, anyways.
 ## Code Style
 - tabs instead of spaces with a tabstop of eight.
 - no trailing whitespace